CleanroomMC/cleanroom-website/docs/groovy-script/introduction/run_config.md

 First everything in `postInit/` will be executed, but since `late_stuff.groovy` is specifically put later it will not be executed.
 After that only `late_stuff.groovy` will be executed.

+- `packmode`: This contains various instructions for controls for the "packmode" feature.

+  - `values`: This is a list of strings which represent the names of each packmode

+  - `default`: This is the default packmode the config is set to when starting the game for the first time.
+    The name given should be one of the entries inside `values`.

+  - `integratePackmodeMod`: If the [PackMode](https://www.curseforge.com/minecraft/mc-mods/packmode) mod has integration with GroovyScript's packmode feature.
+    This should only be enabled if the PackMode mod is installed.
+    This replaces GroovyScript's packmode settings with those from [PackMode](https://www.curseforge.com/minecraft/mc-mods/packmode).
+    This will also disable the ability to reload packmodes on the fly.